mochoabuilds/-cognition-/README.md

 ## 1.2 CORNER STORE APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
 Our real-time computer vision machines merge all data silos - video streams, financial records, service notes - into a single platform.
 Next machines are trained on thoughfully collected data that enables them to better handle complex corner stores scenarios.
-Working alongside flesh-and-blood workers the machines allow for more autonomy and creativity.
+Working alongside flesh-and-blood workers the machines allow humans to move beyond their exisiting roles, positions and expectations to a more vibrant dynamic.
 	* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
 	* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options

 ## 2 RELATED WORKS

 ## 3 VERY DEEP MULTI-STREAM NETWORK

-* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. objects put in a shopping bag vs. objects removed from shopping bag).
-We use a deep architecture to encode representations into the mult-stream network to better recognize human-object interactions in raw unseen corner store video streams.
+* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a:
+	* spatial network that recognizes objects
+	* a temporal network that recognizes actions
+	* an optical flow network that captures temporal structure (i.e. objects put in a shopping bag vs. objects removed from shopping bag).

 ## 3.1 SYSTEM ARCHITECTURE

 * Our architecture handles data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc. We rely on NVIDIA's Jetpack SDK for libraries, APIs, debugging kits and optimization.
+We create a deep architecture to encode representations into the very deep multi-stream network to better recognize human-object interactions in raw unseen corner store video streams.

 ## 3.2 NETWORK PRETRAINING

-* We use a variant of ImageNet model to pretrain our multi-stream network (spatial, temporal, optical flow).
+* We use a variant of ImageNet model to pretrain our multi-stream network (i.e. spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
-We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.
+Pretraining allows us to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.3 DATA AUGMENTATION

 ## 3.4 NETWORK TRAINING

-* We train our computer vision machines on our "Behaviorgram" dataset (see 5.1) which enables us to experiment with a diversity of research approaches, and better fine-tune our architectures to handle complex corner store scenarios.
+* We train our computer vision machines on our "Behaviorgram" dataset (see 5.1) which enables us to experiment with a diversity of research approaches, and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.

 ## 3.5 NETWORK ARCHITECTURE